 If you’d prefer to stay in the nearby city of Wonju, search Hotels Combined for deals in Wonju; also see their listings in Seoul if you’re planning to stay in the capital and hit Oak Valley from there.

 Airbnb is also a great choice for Seoul or Wonju – hosts usually have it set up so you can arrive & check in by yourself without having to wait around or meet anyone, and the housing standards are decent with underfloor heating and excellent internet connections as standard.
 If you haven’t used Airbnb before, you can get a 35-dollar discount off your first rental by signing up through Snow Guide Korea; simply click on this link and register!

 How to get to Oak Valley

 The boarding points are listed on the left; arriving from Seoul by highway bus, you’ll board the shuttle in Wonju at the 시외버스터미널 stop (the Intercity Bus Terminal), on the westbound side of the street i.e. on the main road in front of the bus terminal, on the same side.
-Arriving from Seoul by train, the shuttle boarding point is 원주시보건소 (Wonju Public Health Centre); this is about 500m south of Wonju Station on Wonil-ro, on the southbound side i.e. on the right side.
-The health centre is the large glass building on the corner with Cheonsa-ro on the right, and the bus stop to wait at is just before it and looks like this:
+Arriving at Wonju Station by train, the shuttle boarding point is 역전시장, which is a short distance south on Wonil-ro, on the southbound side i.e. on the right side.
+These two boarding points are clearly shown on the maps on the lower portion of this page.

 The base facilities at Oak Valley are excellent, as is standard in Korea: